nader-fayed/Word-Search-Game-pyhton/README.md

 An engaging Python-based Word Search Game featuring an interactive GUI and AI opponent.
 Challenge yourself against the computer in this classic word-finding puzzle with a modern twist!

+> 🎓 This game was developed as my first Python project for the Programming Course (First Term) at university.

 ## 🌟 Features

 - **Interactive GUI**: Clean and user-friendly interface built with Tkinter